bokkypoobah/BokkyPooBahsTokenTeleportationServiceSmartContract/code-review/BTTSTokenFactory.md

     // ------------------------------------------------------------------------
     // Token functions
     // ------------------------------------------------------------------------
+    // BK NOTE - Anyone can call when the token are transferable
+    // BK NOTE - And owner or minter can call when mintable but not transferable
+    // BK NOTE - And the account is not locked
+    // BK Next function Ok
     function transfer(Data storage self, address to, uint tokens) public returns (bool success) {
         // Owner and minter can move tokens before the tokens are transferable require(self.transferable || (self.mintable && (msg.sender == self.owner  || msg.sender == self.minter)));